 The transnational cooperation programmes cover large transnational areas.
 Denmark participates in two programmes, both focusing on innovation, research and development, climate and environment:

-- The Baltic Sea Region Programme – with the participation of all countries by the Baltic Sea
+- The Baltic Sea Region Programme – covering all countries by the Baltic Sea

-- The North Sea Regional Programme – for countries by the North Sea
+- The North Sea Programme – covering countries by the North Sea

-Furthermore, the Interregional cooperation programmes aim at improving the efficiency of the regional policies by promoting cooperation between regions across the whole union.
+Furthermore, four interregional cooperation programmes aim to improving the efficiency of the regional policies by promoting cooperation between regions across the whole union.

 Projects in Denmark